Vermont 3SquaresVT (SNAP)

 What if I need emergency food stamps? #

-If you are in a household with less than $150 in monthly gross income and have less than $100 cash on hand, you may be able to get Expedited 3SquaresVT within 7 days.
+If you are in a household with less than $150 in gross monthly income and have less than $100 cash on hand, you may be able to get Expedited 3SquaresVT within 7 days.

 If you are a senior and in need of food assistance, please call the Vermont Senior Helpline at 1-800-642-5119.
 An outreach worker may come to your home to help you fill out an application.